anilsolanki2645/snowflake-practical-guide/README.md

   - **Privileges Required for Working with Shares**: Define permissions for data access.
 - **Secure Data Sharing**:
   - **Direct Share, Listing**: Securely share data without data movement.

+---

+Thank you for exploring the Snowflake Practical Guide.
+This document provides a structured learning path for mastering Snowflake’s extensive capabilities.